utdata/icj-class/html/html-class.md

 # HTML class assignment

+> This lesson has a companion video that walks through the lesson.
+Find it in Canvas under Panopto Video.

 The goal of this assignment is to:

 - Create git repo on your local machine to keep code under version control.